kanhaiya-2000/Chattenger/offline/README.md

 All we need internet is for loading the page in our browser for the first time(will cost around 1-2MB).
 After successful loading,internet is no longer needed.
 If your protocol is https,you can even establish offline video or voice chats.
-All you need is your devices to be connected through a same wifi connection(may be your mobile hotspot or any public wifi,no matter whether the connection has active or inactive internet).
+All you need is your devices to be connected through a same wifi connection(may be your mobile hotspot or any other wifi,no matter whether the connection has active or inactive internet).

 # Get started